 WoTrus treats certificate re-key requests as requests for the issuance of a new Certificate.
-Re-keying or reusing the same Private Key for any new or renewed certificate shall be avoided by the subscriber.
+Re-keying or reusing the same Private Key for any new or renewed certificate shall be

 4.7.1.
 Circumstances for Certificate Re-Key

 4.7.2.
 Who May Request Certification of a New Public Key